C2DH/mahec-digital-history/_objects/Summaries-Ricci.md

 Personally, I found this course interesting, as it highlighted public history projects on academic and non-academic contributions, showcasing the value and relevance of public history.

+---
+title: Session Summaries by Altan-Ricci
+abstract: Summary-10
+authors:
+  - Ricci-0210959012
+date: 2024-12-20
+---

+## Dissemination (Part II) & Case Studies, 18-12-2024
+This course focused on data papers and the fundamental objectives of scholarly publishing.
+It addresses how research is made visible, assessed for reliability and reproducibility, and leveraged to enhance the recognition of researchers.
+It also explored the dissemination of research through various channels, including books, scientific journals, theses, blogs, data repositories, and open archives among others.
+Furthermore, the criteria of scholarly publishing include adherence to scientific methods and academic standards, alongside peer validation.
+This process, conducted by domain experts, ensures the quality, validity, and originality of published work.
+It also forms part of an editorial workflow leading to outputs like monographs, edited volumes, and journal articles.
+Although peer review has existed for centuries, it became institutionalized post-WW2 with the rise of the scholarly publishing industry.
+The Open Access movement arose in response to the increasing oligopolistic concentration of scientific publishers and the high cost of journal subscriptions, which limited accessibility.
+The advent of the Internet and the creation of early open archives, such as arXiv in 1991, catalyzed this movement.
+Hence, Open Access facilitates the free publication and accessibility of research, reducing institutional and financial barriers.
+Lastly, new forms of scholarly publishing, such as data papers, focus on describing datasets and making them accessible.
+These papers enrich academic publishing, promote international collaboration, and are supported by European policies like the Open Science initiative.
+So, in the course’s second half, our group analyzed an article from the Journal of Digital History titles “Dialects of Discord.
+Changing vocabularies in the Dutch Cruise Missile discussion.”
+In this article, we noticed the various filters, such as “hermeneutics”, which allow for a full grasp and understanding of the article.
+274 words

+Personally, I found the theoretical part of this course interesting and relevant, but the second part less engaging.